 Michael Warner is head of the Canadian Division of askthedoctor.com.
 Kumar Murty of OST is the Chief Technology Officer of a tech company called PerfectCloudIO, which stands to profit from lockdowns.
 Kwame McKenzie of OST led the research into the 2017 UBI project in Ontario.
 And on a related note: Trillium Health Partners got a $5 million gift from a company that makes face masks.
 Abdu Sharkawy makes a small fortune on the speaking circuit.
 Robert Steiner of OST, an LPC operative, claims to be the brains of PHAC, founded in 2004.

 Even with that in mind, Imgrund is strange for a number of reasons.
 Let’s go through some of them.

 Imgrund’s LinkedIn profile states that he has an undergraduate degree in science, and a bachelor’s degree in education.
 This essentially qualifies him to be a science teacher, which is how he makes his primary living.
 Nothing wrong with that, but it doesn’t show that he has any sort of expertise. (see archive here).

-It’s unclear why PHAC, the Public Health Agency of Canada would hire him in 2000, especially since he was at university, starting his senior year at that time.
-Presumably, he would have been preoccupied with an heavy course load.
+It’s unclear why PHAC, the Public Health Agency of Canada, would hire him in 2000, especially since he was at university, starting his junior year at that time.
+Presumably, he would have been preoccupied with a heavy course load.

 Even if there was a typo in the start date, it’s unclear what special skills he would have brought.
 A superstar student would have gone higher with his career, not be teaching high school science.
 His profile indicates he was hired as a teacher immediately out of university.

 But there is someone else here that is worth attention.
 Look again at those dates.